SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

 Move Base Shield switch towards 5 Volts.

 Some sensors and actuators, such as the LCD screen, will not work properly unless the base shield is set to 5V.
+In the case of the LCD screen the backlight will turn on with on 3.3V, but the text will not display.

 ## Connect LCD to Arduino 101*